troy896/magisk-files/note.md

-## Magisk 129b509f-delta by HuskyDG
+## Magisk 391de567-delta by HuskyDG

 ### What is new?

-- Upstream to Magisk Canary 25203
+- MagiskHide update, completely rely on logcat.
+Use MagiskHide with logcat turn off is meanless.
+It should address app_zygote, high cpu and battery usage.
+If it is not working normally, please send feedback (t.me/magiskdelta).

 ### Diffs to official Magisk